core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The reverse-proxy practically stands in for a CoAP group, thus preventing the client from reaching the group as a whole with a single group request directly addressed to that group (e.g., via multicast).
 In addition to that, the reverse-proxy may also stand in for each of the individual servers in the CoAP group (e.g., if acting as firewall), thus also preventing the client from individually reaching any server in the group with a unicast request directly addressed to that server.

 For a reverse-proxy that sends a group request to servers in a CoAP group, the considerations as defined in {{Section 5.7.3 of RFC7252}} hold.
 Resulting issues and limitations are compiled in {{sec-issues-reverse-proxies}}.
-A reverse-proxying method addressing such issues and limitations is defined in {{I-D.ietf-core-groupcomm-proxy}}.
+The reverse-proxying method provided by the realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}} uses this approach and addresses such issues and limitations.

 A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e., its time period for response collection has not ended yet).